On the subcritical self-catalytic branching Brownian motions: Probabilistic estimates for the dual SPDE

-When the initial value $u_0$ is close to $0$, the behavior of the random field $(u_t)_{t\geq 0}$ is largely related to the linearization of the function $\Phi$ and $\Psi$ at $0$.
+When the initial value $u_0$ is close to $0$, the behavior of the random field $(u_t)_{t\geq 0}$ is largely related to the linearization of the functions $\Phi$ and $\Psi$ at $0$.
 The following analytical lemma helps us with the linearization technique.
-(We include its proof in the Supplement Material \cite{MRHS25SM}.)

 \begin{lemma} Suppose that $N\in \mathbb N$ and $(z_i)_{i=1}^N$ is a finite list in $[0,2]$, then